mixueXiang/waterfall/README.md

 # waterfall
-this is a waterfall which  has fixed columns . each image has different height.
+this is a waterfall which  has fixed columns .
+Each image has different height.
+The data is from url:http://www.wookmark.com/api/json/popular.